cdsap/Talaiot/README.md

 Some of the features are:

-* Integration with Time/Series systems
+* Integration with Time/Series systems like InfluxDb, ElasticSearch and Prometheus.
 * Extensible definition of metrics depending on the requirements.
 * Definition of custom publishers
 * Develop it entirely with Kotlin